Blog

 Nationwide Warranty

-Alex’s Autohaus offers all customers the Bosch and Tech-Net Peace of Mind Nationwide Warranty.
-The 36 month/36,000 mile warranty is honored at over 10,000 service centers across the country.
-Our 36,000 mile warranty is the best in the business!
+Alex’s Autohaus offers our customers the Tech-Net Peace of Mind Nationwide Warranty, which is honored at over 10,000 service centers across the country.
+Our warranty covers workmanship for 36 months or 36,000 miles, whichever comes first.
+Parts are covered under their respective manufacturer-specified warranties, which can vary.